redhat-partner-solutions/rhel-sriov-test/sriov/tests/SR_IOV_Performance/README.md

 * Ensure the reset succeeds (or check no VF exists under the ```$PF``` by ensuring ```sriov_numvfs``` is 0

-* Ensure the trafficgen server ports are on the same numa node, repeat with the two testpmd server ports
+* Ensure the trafficgen server ports are on the same numa node, repeat with the two dut server ports
 ```
 cat /sys/bus/pci/devices/<pci_address>/numa_node
 ```

-* Ensure the trafficgen server has 2 1GB hugepages, repeat with the testpmd server
+* Ensure the trafficgen server has 2 1GB hugepages, repeat with the dut server

-* On the trafficgen, get 7 isolated CPUs from the numa node associated with the trafficgen ports, repeat on the testpmd server with 3 isolated CPUs
+* On the trafficgen, get 7 isolated CPUs from the numa node associated with the trafficgen ports, repeat on the dut server with 3 isolated CPUs

-* On the testpmd server, create 1 VF on each PF, setting spoof checking off and trust mode on, and bind to vfio-pci
+* On the dut server, create 1 VF on each PF, setting spoof checking off and trust mode on, and bind to vfio-pci
 ```
 echo 1 > /sys/class/net/$PF/device/sriov_numvfs
 ip link set $PF vf 0 spoof off